-4. Deliver the recommendations resulting from the Periodic Review and maintain Government and Stakeholder confidence.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 - 5.
+Deliver the recommendatio ns resulting from the Periodic Review and maintain Government and Stakeholder confidence.
 Respond to outcome of review and develop an implementation plan, if appropriate.
 Ensure there are sufficient resources in place, to deliver relevant outcomes.
 A provision was set aside during 2014 and is being held within reserves to be used once the outcome is known.
-Any additional funding with need to be approved by the Board as per the Scheme of Decision Making.
-Consideration as to the impact of other areas of work, planned for 2016, would need to be reassessed, with proposals brought to the Board for agreement.
+Any additional funding will need to be approved by the Board as per the Scheme of Decision Making.
+Consideration as to the impact of other areas of work, planned for 2017, will need to be reassessed, with proposals brought to the Board for agreement.
 Statutory functions delivered efficiently and effectively, alongside any requirement for the organisation to change.
-An Operational Plan is devised once the outcomes of the review are known.
-Continue to place updates about the Periodic Review into the public domain.
-5. Efficient financial management.
+Successful development of an Operational Plan once the outcomes of the Review are known.
+Stakeholder satisfaction with ARB's communications around the Periodic Review Continue to place updates about the Periodic Review into the public domain.
+Priorities M 6.
+Efficient financial management.
 Clear budget setting process agreed and understood by Board.
-Regular monitoring of outcomes against budget, along with forward planning, horizon scanning and early warning alert mechanism of variances to the Board.
-Prompt notification of fees.
-Alignment of budget to Business Plan, including capital projects.
-Provide 3 year forecasts to capture longer term financial obligations.
-Develop a property strategy The budget setting and monitoring process remains unchanged.
-Currently assessing trends on registration.
+Regular monitoring of outcomes against budget, along with forward The budget setting and monitoring process remains unchanged.
 Deliver ARB's work as set out in the 2017 Business Plan within budget.
-To deliver the 2017 fee process efficiently, with clear and timely communication, with registrants who are aware of the fee cut-off date, resulting in a lower number of registrants being removed for non-payment than in 2016.
-An informed Board, who are provided information in a concise way, enabling them to govern the organisation effectively To have in place a project plan for reviewing ARBs premises options.
+To deliver the 2017 fee process efficiently, with clear and timely communication, with registrants who are aware Priorities J/L